 Financial assets and liabilities are recognised in the statement of financial position when the Group becomes a party to contractual provisions of the instrument.
-From this date any gains and losses arising from changes in fair value of the assets or liabilities designated at fair value through profit or loss or available-for-sale assets are recognised.
+From this date any gains and losses arising from changes in fair value of the ii.
+Recognition (continued)